Go Style Guide

 to a

-(&b = a
+&b = a

 would affect a

-.
-Go doesn’t have this behaviour.
-Every variable is stored in its own memory space.
-Meaning if we had b := &a
+In Go, every variable is stored in its own memory space.
+Meaning, if we had b := &a

 and updated b